 ATC automation is proceeding in phases:

 Most current implementations are at phase 1 or 2.
-Full automation remains decades away.
+Full automation remains decades away, if it ever arrives.

 Remote and Digital Towers